Jambukeswarar Temple, Thiruvanaikaval: Culture

-In the third enclosure, there is a coconut grove having a small tank where the festival image of Vaishnavite Srirangam temple used to be brought one day a year.
-As Akilandeswari worshipped Lord Shiva in this temple, even today at noon the 'Archakar' (priest) dresses like a female and does Pooja to Jambukeswara and 'PASU' (Cow).
+In the third enclosure, there is a coconut grove having a small tank where the processional idol of the neighbouring Sriranganathaswamy Temple was used to be brought one day a year.
+As the goddess Akhilandeshwari worshipped her husband Lord Shiva in this temple, even today at noon the 'Archakar' (chief priest) dresses like a female and does puja to Jambukeswara and Cow.
 The noon pooja is very famous and a host of pilgrims attend it every day.
 A special variety of black cow, called Karum Pasu is used for the occasion.
 Annabhishekam to lingam (ablution with cooked rice) is a daily ritual performed in the temple.
 The temple is one of the hosts for the annual Natyanjali, a festival of classical Indian dance.
 The temple has also a school for training nadhaswaram, a classical pipe instrument in Tamil Nadu.

-There is a legend that Parvathi worshipped Shiva here and installed the idol in the sanctum.
+There is a legend that Parvati as Akhilandeshwari worshipped Shiva here and installed the idol in the sanctum.
 Following the legend, a priest performs the pooja every day.
-It is believed that Adi Sankara offered ear rings called Thadanga to Akilandeshwari.
+It is believed that the saint Adi Shankara offered ear rings with a Sri Yantra carving on it to goddess Akhilandeshwari.
 There are a total of nine waterbodies associated with the temple.

+Muthuswamy Dikshitar, the 18th century composer of Carnatic music, is said to have composed a song on the presiding deity of Jambukeshwar and three songs on the presiding deity of Akhilandeshwari in the Jambukeshwarar Temple here.